 Diagnosis depends on recognizing the link between workplace allergens and asthma.
 Diagnosis is suspected on the basis of an occupational history of allergen exposure.
-A materials safety data sheet can be used to identify potential allergens, and substances listed can be used to direct immunologic testing (eg, skin prick, puddle, or patch testing) of suspected antigens to demonstrate that an agent in the workplace is affecting a person.
+A safety data sheet (mandatory at all work sites) can be used to identify potential allergens, and substances listed can be used to direct immunologic testing (eg, skin prick, puddle, or patch testing) of suspected antigens to demonstrate that an agent in the workplace is affecting a worker.
 An increase in bronchial hyperresponsiveness after exposure to the suspected antigen is also helpful in making the diagnosis.

 In difficult cases, a carefully controlled inhalation challenge test done in the laboratory confirms the cause of the airway obstruction.
 Such procedures should be done only at centers experienced in inhalation challenge testing and capable of monitoring and treating the sometimes severe reactions that can occur.
 Pulmonary function tests or peak expiratory flow measurements that show decreasing airflow during work are further evidence that occupational exposure is causative.
 Methacholine challenge tests can be used to establish the degree of airway hyperreactivity.
 Sensitivity to methacholine may decrease after exposure to the occupational allergen has ceased.